alefore/weblog/ten-years-of-edge.md

 TODO: Move the following paragraph:

 A pattern that deserves mention is balanced trees of immutable objects.
-This is very specific compared tothe previous patterns, but this structure is so versatile that it deserves its own mention.
+This is very specific compared to the previous patterns, but this structure is so versatile that it deserves its own mention.
 Mutation operations don't mutate the tree, they return new trees with the operation applied.